nirajp82/Ansible/03_04_verify_playbook.md

 If the playbook is syntactically correct and all of the modules are supported, Ansible will display a report of the changes that would be made if the playbook were run in normal mode.

+If a task uses a module that doesn't support check mode, the task will be skipped when you run the playbook in check mode.

 * **Diff mode:** Diff mode allows you to see the before-and-after state of the remote systems after running a playbook.
 This is a good way to verify that the playbook is making the expected changes.
 To run a playbook in diff mode, use the `--diff` option:

 ```